Aalto University Board

 The Aalto University Board decides on the strategy, operation and financial issues and is responsible for any far-reaching plans.

-The Aalto University Board comprises of Professor of Practice Anne Brunila (Chair), President Mikko Kosonen (Vice Chair), Professor Bengt Holmström, Professor Saku Mantere, Professor Liqiu Meng, Museum Director Susanna Pettersson and Professor Colin Whitehouse.
+The Aalto University Board comprises of Professor of Practice Anne Brunila (Chair), President Mikko Kosonen (Vice Chair), MSc (Econ.)
+Sari Baldauf, Professor Karel Ch.
+A. M. Luyben, Professor Liqiu Meng, Museum Director Susanna Pettersson and Professor Colin Whitehouse.

 The University Academic Affairs Committee appoints the Board members.
 The seven members represent a wide spectrum of sciences and arts, as well as the best social and industrial expertise on both national and international levels.